lauris/awesome-scala/README.md

 ## Semantic Web

-*Scala libraries for interactions with the Web of Data, and other RDF tools*
+*Scala libraries for interactions with the Web of Data, and other RDF tools.*

 * [Banana-RDF](https://github.com/w3c/banana-rdf) – Scala-friendly abstractions for RDF and Linked Data technologies.
 Supports Jena, Sesame and native Scala.